 “The River is a sharp drama set in a small town on the steppes of Kazakhstan about the turmoil of a family of five children being troubled by an adolescent from the city.”View Profile

 Australian director Rolf de Heer also writes and produces the films he directs.
-His film Charlie’s Country, the third of his collaborations with renowned Aboriginal actor David Gulpilil, won Best Actor in Un Certain Regard at the 2014 Cannes Film Festival and was also Australia’s nomination for Best Foreign Language Film at the Academy Awards.
+His film Charlie’s Country, the third of his collaborations with renowned Aboriginal actor David Gulpilil, won Best Actor in Un Certain Regard at the 2014 Cannes Film Festival and was Australia’s nomination for Best Foreign Language Film at the Academy Awards.
 He was also inducted into the APSA Academy in 2014 for directing the film.
 He was a development grant recipient for his feature fiction film project Mr Ward’s Incredible Journey.

 Subscribe to our newsletter by entering your email.